termicoder/termicoder/README.md

 2) Link for editiorial/resources/google search the uncommon words in the problem statement etc.
 3) show suggestions to remove errors found using submit status
 4) Support for commonly encountered errors
+5) using a TODO list, notify users if editorials are out remind them in post solving the questions

 # Future Ideas (The feasiblity of ideas hasn't been verified and most ideas are vague/in budding stage)